-If you have a wet vac then extract the area to remove chemical and contamination’s or just leave the carpet to dry.
+Put warm water into the Carpet Extractor Machine and proceed to inject warm water and extract all residues at the same time.
+If you have a wet vac then apply more water and extract the area to remove chemical and contamination’s .
 Open doors and windows to allow plenty of fresh air or alternatively put a heater or dehumidifier in the room.

 *Carpets react differently to chemicals.
 Always spot test in an inconspicuous area and leave overnight.

 See more on this page for odor remover comparisons and DIY odor remover vs store bought dog odor eliminators